nyang64/my-rag/README.md

    ```
    ![rail speed chunk2](static/img/query-validation2-inpostgres.png)

-   Tese two screen shots are evidence that the responses from RAG application were indeed retrieved from our local knowledge base, and it was not part of the general answers from the LLM model itself.
+   These two screen shots are evidence that the responses from RAG application were indeed retrieved from our local knowledge base, and it was not part of the general answers from the LLM model itself.

 ## License